 Synonyms: risk-free return, risk-free investment, risk-free rate

-Doc: When the Fed lowers rates, and the
+Doc: When the Fed lowers rates, or the yield on

 Lia: Is this another Fed action that helps the rich get richer?

 This video can be accessed in a new window or App , at the YouTube Channel or from below.

 The script includes two sections where we visualize and demonstrate the concept of the risk-free asset.